If your struggling with Narcissism Articles issues, please take our survey to see the severity

 “Social media is a platform for people to self-express, except that the self-expression is a bit skewered.
 How many times have you seen someone post a selfie – a lot!
 It’s very prevalent with the young generation,” Lau added.

 With social media, users are given the opportunity to browse through other people’s lives, especially the popular celebrities they idolise and long to emulate.
 Furthermore, these public figures are more likely to have accounts on popular social networking sites like Facebook, Twitter and Instagram in order to interact with their fans – also not forgetting to generate awareness, which equates to financial profit.
 But having a peek into the lives of these popular individuals through personal pictures – more accurately, selfies – and videos are able to influence fans in different ways.

-“Selfies are popular with celebrities who cultivate their fans because in their casual rawness, selfies feel more immediate, intimate and personal, enhancing the celebrity’s connection to their fans,” Pamela Rutledge, a writer in the Psychology Today blog said.
+“Selfies are popular with celebrities who cultivate their fans because, in their casual rawness, selfies feel more immediate, intimate and personal, enhancing the celebrity’s connection to their fans,” Pamela Rutledge, a writer in Psychology Today blog said.

 She also believes the levels of narcissism and celebrity worship are parallel to each other.